 Winemaking involves several steps, from harvesting grapes to fermenting the beverage.
 Let us delve deeper into the process of winemaking.

 i) How Is Red Wine Made?

-Step 1: Grapes are handpicked and put through physical processing (however, cheaper wine is usually not made from handpicked grapes).
+Step 1: Grapes are generally handpicked and put through physical processing (however, cheaper wine is usually not made from handpicked grapes).

 Step 2: Stems and leaves are separated from the fruit (destemming process).
 The grapes are then lightly crushed and pumped into a stainless steel (or concrete) vessel for fermentation.